opinion

 Content Management Policy and Procedures

 This is by far the largest of the policies and applies to all merchants.
 The policy must clearly explain how you perform age and identity verification of content providers and review content prior to publishing.
 This includes merchants with studio-produced content, live cams or fan sites.
 Livestreaming platforms must outline how they moderate their streams, what software they are using and what human review is being done.
 The policy should also explain how content is removed from a livestream if it violates your terms of service or any card brand rule.
-The policy should outline what content you accept.
+Additionally, the policy must outline what content you accept.

-Your content policy should fall in line with card brand rules at a minimum, and can be expanded beyond those regulations to meet your risk appetite.
+Your content policy should fall in line with card brand rules at a minimum, and can be expanded beyond those regulations to optimize risk mitigation.
 The policy should outline what controls you have in place to prevent your website from being used to promote or facilitate human trafficking, sex trafficking, physical abuse or prostitution.
 Even if your website is selling produced content, it is best to outline how you vet the producers from whom you buy and review their policies on human trafficking.
 The policy should also include a section on affiliate marketing and how you prohibit marketing or search terms alluding to child exploitation, depiction of nonconsensual activities and other illegal content.

 Consumer Age Verification Policy